bmeviauac01/softwarelab1/docs/index.md

 ## Grading

-You can earn 20+3 points for each lab.
-The +3 is an extra, optional task.
+Each laboratory is graded on a 1-5 scale.
 You must submit each lab by the deadline.
-For successful completion, you must get at least 8 points.

-Grading, based on the points, is as follows:
+The laboratory grade is calculated based on the 20+3 points you can earn in each lab as follows:

 - 0-7.5 point: failed
 - 8-10.5 point: pass